connxio/docs/docs/why-connxio.md

 This effect is especially easy to quantify within cloud computing seeing as cloud providers like Amazon, Microsoft and others create massive eco systems around their platforms, that in some cases are designed specifically to be difficult to escape from.
 It is also a big factor within software architecture where both programming language, library specific choices and platforms create some sort of vendor lock-in.
 Some of this can be mitigated with containerization, but since containerization is in and of itself a sort of lock-in, this leaves the customer in a world where lock-in is impossible to escape in some sense and maybe even preferential to a massive ballooning in scope and complexity.

-This is obviously a gross oversimplification of the concept, but gives us a thin foundation to build some arguments upon, which is why we will now take a closer look at ConnXio (CX) specifically and what lock-ins our cloud service demands, avoids and mitigates.
+This is obviously a gross oversimplification of the concept, but gives us a thin foundation to build some arguments upon, which is why we will now take a closer look at Connxio (CX) specifically and what lock-ins our cloud service demands, avoids and mitigates.

 CX is a product that acts as a middleman between applications.
 We offer a service that is mostly stateless (has no long-lived internal data store or database) and which offers highly customizable logging and event connections that use the customers choice of third-party applications or internally built services.
 From this perspective CX is a lot better equipped to deal with vendor lock-in compared to many other services that internalize these processes.